HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/cfg_dx_search/wcm_config_search.md

 You can edit the following search options to manage how the search service works with Web Content Manager search forms.

-You can edit the following search options to manage how the search service works with Web Content Manager search forms

 1. Open WebSphere Integrated Solutions Console to configure the **WCM SearchService** properties.
 Go to **Resources** \> **Resource Environment** \> **Resource Environment Providers**.

 2. Select **WCM SearchService, Custom** properties.